arzwa/MultilocusIsland/docs/draft-hapdip2.md

 We can solve this numerically for the equilibrium allele frequency.
 @Fig:detdom shows the equilibrium behavior for a number of example parameter sets.
-As expected, increasing the total strength of selection $Ls$ increases the equilibrium frequency of the locally beneficial allele with respect to the single locus prediction, but the magnitude of this effect depends quite strongly on dominance.
+As expected, increasing the total strength of selection ($Ls$) increases the equilibrium frequency of the locally beneficial allele with respect to the single locus prediction, but the magnitude of this effect depends quite strongly on dominance.
 In particular the effect is much more pronounced when local adaptation is due to recessive variants ($h=1$).
-In this case, the gff is at its minimum, and hence the effects of LD on migration-selection balance are strongest, when the deleterious allele is rare (@fig:gff).
+In this case, the gff is at its minimum, and hence the impact of LD on migration-selection balance is strongest, when the deleterious allele is rare (@fig:gff).
-On the other hand, when the invading alleles are recessive ($h=0$), the gff is 1 when the deleterious allele is rare, and hence gene flow is not at all impeded.
+On the other hand, when the invading alleles are recessive ($h=0$), gene flow is not at all impeded when the deleterious allele is rare (the gff being near one).
 When $h<1/3$, the barrier strength, as measured by $g^{-1}$ [@barton1986], *increases* as the deleterious allele increases in frequency on the island, decreasing the rate of gene flow, until a value of $q=(3h-1)/(4h-2)$ is reached